flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/glareshield/light-knobs.md

 The four knobs under the glareshield are used to control brightness of lighting for (from left to right):

-- sliding table and map holder lighting Captain side
+- sliding table and map holder lighting Captain side.
 - integral lighting on the glareshield.
 - FCU displays.
-- sliding table and map holder lighting First Officer side
+- sliding table and map holder lighting First Officer side.

 ---